About the

 The project has four parts:

-Analysing data: We will examine NHS 111, ambulance, and A&E data in Yorkshire to learn how young people use these services and what factors affect their experiences.
+2. Analysing data: We will examine NHS 111, ambulance, and A&E data in Yorkshire to learn how young people use these services and what factors affect their outcomes.

 If so, you are welcome to join one of our advisory groups: